Skip to Content

 • Hands-on experiments and statistical analyses using R

-Software: R, a free software environment for statistical computing and graphics, is used for this course.
+Software: R, a free software environment for statistical computing and graphics

-Prerequisites: Knowledge of basic programming or Introduction to Programming is recommended.
+Prerequisites: Knowledge of basic programming or Introduction to R Programming course is recommended.

-Next Steps: Upon completion of this class, consider enrolling in other required coursework in the R for Data Analytics specialized certificate program.
+Next Steps: Upon completion of this course, consider enrolling in other required coursework in the R for Data Analytics specialized certificate program

 Contact: For more information about this course, please contact unex-techdata@ucsd.edu